"Behold, the heavens, and the heaven of heavens, cannot contain thee" (1 Kings 8:27)

 Bible Study

-"Strive diligently to present thyself approved to God, a workman that has not to be ashamed, cutting in a straight line the word of truth."
+"Strive diligently to present yourself approved to God, a workman that has not to be ashamed, cutting in a straight line the word of truth."
 (2 Timothy 2:15)

 "Every scripture [is] divinely inspired, and profitable for teaching, for conviction, for correction, for instruction in righteousness; that the man of God may be complete, fully fitted to every good work."
 (2 Timothy 3:16-17)